Skip to content

 Auburn's foothill setting puts most parcels inside fire-exposure territory — and the homeowners scoping fire-resilient exteriors are making 9 specific upgrade decisions that satisfy Chapter 7A while preserving craftsman architectural character.

-11 min read · Pillar Guide
+11 min read · Buyer's Guide

 Auburn sits on a foothill ridgeline that defines its character — and its fire-exposure reality.
 Most Auburn parcels fall within designated Fire Hazard Severity Zones, triggering California Building Code Chapter 7A on substantial exterior remodels.
 The challenge for Auburn homeowners is preserving the craftsman architectural language that defines much of the housing stock while satisfying modern WUI hardening requirements.
 Done right, it works: Auburn craftsman homes in Chapter 7A-compliant fiber cement read essentially identical to their wood-clad predecessors at curb view, with substantially better fire resilience underneath.
 Here are 9 specific upgrade patterns for Auburn homes navigating this exact challenge.
-Sierra Siding works across Auburn, Loomis, Newcastle, and the broader Placer County foothill belt.
+Sierra Siding works across Auburn, Loomis, Lincoln, and the broader Placer County foothill belt.

 1. Choose HardieShingle and HardiePlank to preserve craftsman vocabulary